Viktoriia-code/devops-with-kubernetes-2025/the_project/README.md

-# Exercise 1.2 + 1.4 + 1.5 - The project (todo app)
+# Exercise 1.6 - The project (todo app)

-This is a simple web server application for Kubernetes exercise 1.2 + 1.4 + 1.5.

 ## Task
-Make the project respond something to a GET request sent to the / url of the project.
+Use a NodePort Service to enable access to the project.

 ## Docker Image